aaron-contreras/matestack-generators/README.md

 # MatestackGenerators

 This gem was born out of a conflicting personal hybrid of being a lazy developer and wanting to keep standards of code cleanliness and best practices while developing on Matestack-based applications on my day-to-day.
-I find myself constantly repeating the same workflow while developeing a new feature or page.
+I find myself constantly repeating the same workflow while developing a new feature or refactoring some code.
 To solve this, I've started to leverage one of the beauties of the Ruby on Rails framework: [Generators](https://guides.rubyonrails.org/generators.html) ❤️

 ## Installation